 “A hundred years from now it will not matter what my bank account was, the sort of house I lived in, or the kind of car I drove.
-But the world may be different, because I was important in the life of a child.”
+But the world may be different because I was important in the life of a child.”
 These wonderful words of inspiration were provided to us by Forest Witcraft, who was a doctor, scholar, and teacher.

 If you live in the state of Maine and believe in your heart that you can absolutely be an important person to a child in need, this is such a great thing.
-First, you need to see if you meet the qualifications in order to do so.
+First, you need to see if you meet the qualifications to do so.
 This Adoption.com overview of adoption in Maine gives us a brief breakdown of these qualifications that I have also provided for you below.

 “Can I Adopt in Maine?
 Parents can be single, married, or divorced.
 You must be at least 21 years old to adopt.
 Applicants need to be in good physical and mental health.
-A stable, reliable source of steady income is required.
+A stable, reliable source of a steady income is required.
 Parents will need to provide the Department with 3 professional unrelated references.
 Your home needs to pass state standards including clean water, fire safety, and at least 1 telephone in the home.
-Additionally, parents will need to pass a home study in order to be approved for adoption.”
+Additionally, parents will need to pass a home study to be approved for adoption.”

-This breakdown provides us with the initial step into the world of adoption in Maine: making sure we meet all specified requirements in order to move forward.
+This breakdown provides us with the initial step into the world of adoption in Maine: making sure we meet all specified requirements to move forward.
 This resource also provides us with adoption regulations that exist in Maine.
 There is a detailed list with resources attached that cover legal regulations involving advertising, relinquishment, birth parent expenses, post-adoption contact agreements, birth father rights, and finalization.
 There is also resourceful information provided that covers information regarding assistance available, international adoption information, state contact information, and a summary of the process for adoption in Maine.
 This is such a great place to start reviewing all the resources that are out there for adopting in this state.

 Kylee Hooper provides us with a “Maine Adoption Guide” here.
 In this awesome report of information, she provides us with general knowledge and so many resources for the different manners of adoption in Maine.
 Below I have listed what is all covered in this article and you will see that this really is “your guide to everything adoption in Maine.”